yoember/yoember.github.io/index.md

 In the above Route we create a new record and it will be the `model`.
 It automatically appears in the controller and in the template.
 In the `saveLibrary` action we accept a param and we save that model, after we send the application back to Libraries home page with `transitionTo`.

 There is an Ember.js built in action (event) `willTransition`, which will be called when you leave a page (route).
 In our case, we use this action to reset the model if we haven't saved in the database before.

+As you can see, we can access to the controller from the route handler, with `this.controller` method, however we don't have a real controller file for this route (`/libraries/new`).
+Ember.js dynamic code generation feature automatically creates controllers and route handlers for each route.
+They exists in memory.
+In this example `model` property exists in this "virtual" controller and in our template, so we can "destroy" it.

+Open your browser and please check these automatically generated routes and controllers in Ember Inspector, under the "Routes" section.
+You will see how many different elements dynamically created.

 ### Homework